gonum/website/content/post/word_ladder.md

 tail
 0.04u 0.00s 0.05r 6472kB ./words-2 -first head -last tail
 ```

+Note that unlike the previous implementation for a single shortest path, this implementation will always output the same result since the `*neighbours` iterator here is completely deterministic.

 A [simpler version of this](/code/word_ladders/words-2f.go) exists, that calculates a slice of neighbours for each `From` call,
 ```